 In a husband/wife business I helped, one of pair had a romantic relationship outside the marriage.
-This caused complete business shutdown when the other refused to engage in the day to day decision making and voted against all proposals good or bad.
+This caused complete business shutdown when the other refused to engage in the day-to-day decision making and voted against all proposals good or bad.
 In its most polite terms, this can be said to be a ‘sub-optimal’ outcome.

-Lack of documentation and process can be a disaster when someone dies and it is not clear who the new shareholders are or how they are to be involved in the running of the business.
+Lack of documentation and process can be a disaster when someone dies, and it is not clear who the new shareholders are or how they are to be involved in the running of the business.
 Agreements should be reviewed and changed where relevant on a regular basis to take account of changes in relationships and family makeup.

 It can be hugely destructive when trying to deal with a family business dispute and there is nothing that sets out how the issues should be dealt with.
 To avoid conflict taking, and acting on, advice on governance structures and agreements in respect of disputes is worth its weight in gold.
 Even if they don’t prevent conflict, which is inherent in most human relationships, they will provide for an orderly resolution that inflicts minimum damage.

-Court really has to be the last resort, in nearly all cases.
+Court really must be the last resort, in nearly all cases.
 Disputes often cost more to resolve through litigation than their value in the first place.
 History is littered with even ‘winners’ coming away with nothing but legal fees that exceeded the sums in dispute and the other party can’t pay.
 It can have intergenerational financial impact and pain, where grandchildren’s relationships, future and education are adversely impacted.

-Mediators are skilled at helping family members take stock in private, reflect on what they consider to be important, paint a picture of what the negative consequences might mean to them as well as the party who they are in dispute with, explore realistic options, test possible solutions and come up with long-lasting, permanent and robust ways forward.
+Mediators are skilled at helping family members take stock in private, reflect on what they consider to be important, paint a picture of what the negative consequences might mean to them as well as the party who they are in dispute with, explore realistic options, test possible solutions and come up with long-lasting, permanent, and robust ways forward.

 Robin will travel throughout the country to assist family businesses wherever he can.

-email Robin by clicking here with a short description of the issue for a free appraisal to see how he can help.
+Email Robin by clicking here with a short description of the issue for a free appraisal to see how he can help.